 What equipment is available?
-Anabat Walkabout, Anabat Swift and Anabat Express are available.
+Chorus, Anabat Walkabout, Anabat Swift, Anabat Express, Anabat Scout and temporary Anabat Insight licenses are available.
 You can request more than one detector, and we may negotiate the needs of your project with our current equipment availability.

 Are there time limits on loans?
 Your equipment is loaned for a set period of time which is agreed upon in the loan contract.
 If equipment is not returned by the due date, you may be required to pay for the equipment in full.